 Dr. Widegren attended The Colorado College as an undergraduate, and graduated with a B.A. in chemistry.
 During the summers he did undergraduate research with Professor John L. Falconer in the Chemical Engineering Department at the University of Colorado.
 This undergraduate research focused on photocatalytic oxidations on titanium dioxide.
 Dr. Widegren's graduate studies were done in the Chemistry Department at Colorado State University with Professor Richard G. Finke.
 His Ph.D. thesis focused on the synthesis and catalytic properties of metal nanoparticles.
 After graduate school, he spent a year as a visiting professor at Adams State College, where he taught classes in general and analytical chemistry.
 Then Dr. Widegren accepted a NRC Postdoctoral Fellowship to study the properties of ionic liquids at NIST with postdoctoral advisor, Dr. Joseph W. Magee.
 He was subsequently hired as a permanent employee of NIST, and has been working for Dr. Thomas J. Bruno since that time.
-Dr. Widegren has published about 30 scientific articles on a wide variety of topics.
-Dr. Widegren is currently the Division Safety Representative for the Thermophysical Properties Division, is co-chair of the Boulder Laboratories Postdoctoral Poster Symposium, and is a member of the Board of Directors of the Commerce Children's Center.
+Dr. Widegren has published about 40 scientific articles on a wide variety of topics.
+Dr. Widegren is currently the NMR Facility Manager and the Division Safety Representative for the Applied Materials and Chemicals Division, is co-chair of the Boulder Laboratories Postdoctoral Poster Symposium, and president of the Board of Directors of the Commerce Children's Center.
 Outside of work, Dr. Widegren enjoys spending time with his wife and three daughters.
-He is an enthusiastic oenophile (the unexpected result of a trip to Paris), and he recently built a wine cellar in his basement.
+He is an enthusiastic oenophile and gardener.

 Vapor Pressure of Low Volatility Compounds: